michmich112/ParaphrAce/README.md

 - password: `password`
 - db name: `paraphrace`
 - SSL: `disable`

-The model is exported on port `8000` by default.

 > Note: You may need to restart the application after the initial boot.
 Just press `Ctrl+C` and then run `docker compose up once more`.
 The boot process can take up to a minute.